 - about the type of qualifications your students are preparing for and do some research.
-There is usually lots of information on the qualification authority's website, as well as past exam papers. - for copies of the course books as these could help to develop linked topics. - about the procedure for using equipment for your lessons to give them more variety (CD/DVD player, television, computer, overhead projector, or interactive whiteboard). - if they have any subscriptions to accounts for teaching resources which they can share with you.
+There is usually lots of information on the qualification authority's website, as well as past exam papers. - for copies of the course books as these could help to develop linked topics. - about the procedure for using equipment for your lessons to give them more variety (television, computer, or interactive whiteboard). - if they have any subscriptions to accounts for teaching resources which they can share with you.